 WHAT LIMERENCE IS

-Instead, limerence fixes the individual in a prolonged state of longing and obsession, regardless of whether the relationship is viable, reciprocated, or capable of progressing.
-It thrives in uncertainty, particularly when emotional signals are ambiguous or when external or internal barriers prevent the relationship from becoming grounded and real.
-Rather than evolving into secure attachment, limerence remains locked at the level of infatuation, sustained by a volatile interplay of hope and doubt.
-This state can persist for months, years, or even decades, and is often accompanied by significant emotional suffering.
+Instead it fixes a person in prolonged longing, regardless of whether the relationship is viable, reciprocated, or capable of progressing.
+It thrives on uncertainty, on ambiguous signals, on the interplay of hope and doubt.
+Rather than evolving into secure attachment, it remains locked at the level of infatuation and can persist for months, years, or decades.

 HOW LIMERENCE FEELS

-The emotional experience of limerence is intense and unstable.
-People experiencing limerence often swing between euphoric highs and profound lows, sometimes within the same day.
-Perceived signs of closeness or reciprocation can produce surges of joy, energy, connection, and vitality.
-Perceived rejection or distance, whether real or imagined, can lead to despair, anxiety, irritability, low self worth, and emotional pain that feels overwhelming.
+The emotional experience is intense and unstable.
+Euphoric highs and profound lows, sometimes within the same day.
+Perceived closeness produces surges of vitality and connection.
+Perceived distance, real or imagined, produces despair, anxiety, and pain that feels overwhelming.

 WHY LIMERENCE PERSISTS

-For many people, limerence is not a fleeting experience.
-It does not dissolve with reassurance, logic, or the passage of time alone.
-Instead, it can tighten its grip, quietly reorganising inner life around one person, one possibility, one hoped-for outcome.
-Attention narrows, mental space contracts, and emotional equilibrium becomes increasingly dependent on imagined or intermittent signs of connection.
+Limerence does not dissolve with reassurance, logic, or time alone.
+It tightens.
+It quietly reorganises inner life around one person, one possibility, one hoped-for outcome.
+Mental space contracts.
+Emotional equilibrium becomes dependent on intermittent or imagined signs of connection.

 This is not a personal failing.
 It is a psychological state with a recognisable structure.